 - Sleep on the back or on the unoperated side.

-Treatment of Posterior Capsular Opacification (Secondary “After Cataract”)
+Treatment of Posterior Capsular Opacification (Secondary or "After Cataract")

-About 15% of patients who have cataract surgery develop a secondary "after-cataract" called posterior capsular opacification.
+About 15% of people who have cataract surgery develop a secondary or "after-cataract" called posterior capsular opacification.
 Posterior capsular opacification is a clouding of the lens capsule that was left behind when the original cataract was removed.
-It generally occurs because after surgery there are still some natural lens cells left behind that proliferate on the back of the capsule.
+It generally occurs because some cells of the natural lens remain after surgery and can regrow onto the back of the capsule.

 The standard treatment for posterior capsular opacification is a type of laser surgery known as a YAG capsulotomy.
 (Capsulotomy means cutting into the capsule, and YAG is an abbreviation of yttrium aluminum garnet, the laser most often used for this procedure.)
-This procedure can help improve vision and reduce glare.
+This is an outpatient procedure that involves no incision and can help improve vision and reduce glare.

 - Using the laser beam, the ophthalmologist makes an opening in the clouded capsule to let light through.